 Our Overall #1 Rated Pick

-Our top pick for a cartilage hoop earring went to the 14k gold fire opal design.
+Our top pick for a cartilage hoop earrings went to the set made by Epirora.

-These hoops are available in 16 gauge and 18 gauge with a ring diameter of about 8 mm.
+These hoops are available in 16 gauge with a ring diameter of about 8 mm.
 It’s a perfect earring for any cartilage size and will definitely hold well.